-It is a given that you are aware of the changes your body will undergo during pregnancy—hips growing larger, breasts becoming bigger and belly becoming rounder.
-However, all the action need not necessarily take place below the neck.
-Your face could experience some drastic changes too, making you look entirely different during the nine months.
-So what exactly happens and what changes can you expect in your face when pregnant?
-Read on to find out more.
+It is a given that your body will undergo changes during pregnancy.
+However, not all these changes will take place below the neck – your face could experience some drastic changes as well, making you look entirely different for those nine months.
+So, what exactly happens and what are the changes you can expect in your face when pregnant?
+Read on.

 1. Swollen Nose

-Increased circulation of blood to your mucous membranes causes your nose to swell up during pregnancy.
-Blame it on the increased production of oestrogen.
-Your nose will look bigger and broader.
+Increased circulation of blood in your mucous membranes can cause your nose to swell up during pregnancy.
+Blame it on the increased production of estrogen – your nose will look bigger and broader.
 This can cause your appearance to change quite a bit.

 2. Brown Patches (Melasma)

-You may find yourself developing tan or brown patches all over your face.
-Melasma is a hormone-induced condition of hyperpigmentation that manifests in the form of patches on your forehead, cheeks or chin.
+You may find yourself developing brown patches all over your face.
+Melasma is a hormone-induced condition of hyperpigmentation that manifests in the form of patches on your forehead, cheeks, or chin.

 3. Puffy Eyes

-You may be getting enough sleep and taking adequate rest, but your eyes may still carry large bags underneath them making you look sleep deprived.
-Of course, by the last trimester, you will look tired with frequent visits to the loo during the nights and also the fatigue of carrying your entire body weight.
+You may be getting enough sleep and taking adequate rest, but your eyes may still carry large bags underneath them, making you look sleep-deprived.
+Of course, by the last trimester, you will look tired with frequent visits to the loo during the nights and the fatigue of carrying your entire body weight.

-Swelling of the hand and feet are quite common during pregnancy.
-Well, your face will get rounder and chubbier too.
-You may well feel that you look like a younger version of yourself.
-But the good news is that the plumpness will fade away post-delivery.
-Swelling of the face, if painful or abnormal, could be an indication of preeclampsia, and you must consult the doctor at the first instance.
+Swelling of the hand and feet is quite normal during pregnancy.
+However, your face will get rounder and chubbier as well.
+Remember that this plumpness is temporary and will fade away post-delivery.
+If your face swells in a way that is painful and abnormal, it could be a sign of preeclampsia, and you must consult the doctor immediately.

-You would least expect this, but you could experience loss of eyelashes and thinning of eyebrows during pregnancy.
-This is common when your diet does not include adequate protein content, a vitamin deficiency or thyroid malfunction.
+You may least expect this, but you can experience loss of eyelash hair and thinning of eyebrows during pregnancy.
+This is common when your diet does not include adequate protein and vitamin content, and if you have a malfunctioning thyroid.

 6. Skin Redness

-Carrying all that extra weight could increase your blood pressure which in turn affects your skin tone.
-Your facial skin will tend to look increasingly red throughout your pregnancy.
+Carrying all the extra weight can increase your blood pressure, which, in turn, affects your skin tone.
+Your facial skin will look reddish throughout your pregnancy.

 7. Broken Capillaries

-Hormones could also cause those ghastly looking red spider veins on your face running all over your forehead and cheeks.
-Medically known as broken capillaries, these are one of the common facial changes during early pregnancy.
-Again they are a result of the increased hormones in your body which has a softening effect on the blood vessels, thus ruining that wonderful glow off your face.
+Your changing hormones could also cause red-coloured spider veins on your face all over your forehead and cheeks.
+Medically known as broken capillaries, this is one of the most common facial changes during early pregnancy.
+The changing hormones in your body have a softening effect on the blood vessels, which causes this condition.

-Your face breaking out during early pregnancy is not that uncommon.
-Those pesky hormones could increase oil production building up sebum levels and clogging the pores of the skin.
+Your face breaking out during early pregnancy is not uncommon.
+Those pesky hormones could increase oil production, building up sebum levels and clogging the pores of the skin.
 So, it is not unusual to find yourself facing that puberty acne phase all over again.

 Pregnancy produces more oil due to increased hormone levels.
-This can make your facial skin oily, and this pregnancy “glow” will be clearly visible.
-A bright side to the facial skin changes during pregnancy, during the second trimester, is an increased flow of blood will bring more blood to the surface and make you look shiny and glowy.
+This can make your skin oily, making the pregnancy ‘glow’ more visible.
+During the second trimester, an increased flow of blood will bring more blood to the surface of the skin, making you look dewy and glowing.

 10. Sensitive Skin

-You could suddenly find your skin becoming sensitive to the products you always used.
-Do not be surprised if you see your face turning red or experience dryness of skin after using some skin products.
+You could also suddenly find your skin becoming more sensitive to the products you’ve always used.
+Do not be surprised if you see your face turning red or going dry after using certain products.
 Try to stick to natural products to avoid any further complications.